openui/open-ui/research/README.md

 ## Deployments

-The site is deployed automatically on merge to `master`.
+The site is deployed automatically on merge to `main`.